Brian Till

-Brian Till (born March 26, 1960 in Houston, Texas), is a racecar driver who formerly competed in the CART Championship Car series.
+Brian Till (born March 26, 1960, in Houston, Texas), is an American former racing driver who formerly competed in the CART Championship Car series.
 He raced in the 1992–1995 seasons with 20 career starts.

 Racing career

 Till had success early being named Rookie of the Year of the Houston Region of the SCCA in 1986.
-Not long after, he won the 1990 Atlantic Championship.
-In 1991, he joined the Indy Lights series and won the race at Mid-Ohio.
-In CART he ran 20 races, including the 1994 Indianapolis 500, where he finished 12th.
+Not long after, he won the 1990 Atlantic Championship with race engineer, Gerald Tyler.
+In 1991, he joined the Indy Lights series, again with Tyler and won the race at Mid-Ohio.
+In CART he ran 20 races with Tyler, including the 1994 Indianapolis 500, where he finished 12th.
 Till had three top-ten finishes in CART competition.

 Till drove full-time in the Trans-Am Series in 1995 and finished 9th in points.

 Broadcasting career

 After retiring as a professional driver, Till worked for the American Le Mans Series as a pit reporter for coverage of endurance sports car races and an instructor at the Mid-Ohio High Performance Driving school near Lexington, Ohio.

 Currently, Till is contracted to NBC Sports but has also worked sports car and NASCAR Camping World Truck Series broadcasts for Fox Sports.
 On NBCSN, Till has filled in on the network's IndyCar coverage, particularly on weekends of both an IndyCar and Formula One race on the network.
 He has been play-by-play announcer on at least one IndyCar Series race per season since 2012.